 Ingredients shown: orange Juice, cranberry juice, Gran Gala, prosecco, and bowl of cranberries.

-Alternatively, you could double, triple, quadruple, etc. the recipe and just add all ingredients to a pitcher.
+Note: You can also double, triple, quadruple, etc. the recipe and just add all ingredients to a pitcher.
 This option is better for a crowd.

 3 glasses of cranberry mimosas with bowl of cranberries on the side.